CultureCitizen/kivy_qztable/README.md

     - Column and Row sizing
     - Virtual rows to display arbiitrary data within the virtual rows
     - A table model class to be used when the data is not a list, array or dataframe
+    - The default widget for the table is a CellLabel.
+    - When using a TableModel any widget can be used
+    - When NOT using a TableModel , any widget that follows the CellWidget protocol can be used

+    The CellWidget protocol requires the following methods to be implemented

+    def get_value(self)->Any: #returns the value of the widget, usually the text value def set_value(self,value:Any):  #Sets the value of the widget, usually it will put the value in the text property def on_value_changed(self,instance,value): #defines an event that is triggered when the value of the widget is changed